Thermal light cannot be represented as a statistical mixture of single pulses: Abstract

 \section{Abstract}

 We ask whether or not thermal light can be represented as a mixture of single broadband coherent pulses.
 We find that it \emph{cannot}.
-Such a mixture of pulses is simply not rich enough to mimic thermal light; indeed, it cannot even reproduce the first-order correlation function.
+Such a mixture is simply not rich enough to mimic thermal light; indeed, it cannot even reproduce the first-order correlation function.
 We show that it is possible to construct a modified mixture of single coherent pulses that \textit{does} yield the correct first-order correlation function at equal space points.
 However, as we then demonstrate, such a mixture cannot reproduce the second-order correlation function.

 Absorption of light by molecules can initiate fundamental photo-induced processes including photochemical reactions, photocatalysis, and solar energy conversion.
-While the characterization of steady-state processes such as the quantum yield can be obtained using incoherent light, the resolution of photo-initiated dynamics requires the use of short (e.g. tens of femtosecond duration) laser pulses to populate and probe excited-state populations \cite{Fleming1986a, Zewail2000a}.
-Such techniques play a central role in establishing the timescales and mechanisms of fundamental processes, such as the underlying functions of photosynthetic light-harvesting complexes \cite{Grondelle2006a, Cheng2009a}.
-The use of these techniques raises the question of whether or not the ultrafast pulses employed -- which are significantly different from natural thermal light -- lead to behaviour specific to those ultrafast pulses.
-In particular, some researchers have recently questioned whether dynamics initiated by sunlight excitation might be different from those detected in femtosecond laser experiments performed on light-harvesting complexes \cite{Jiang1991a, Mancal2010a, Hoki2011a, Fassioli2012a, Brumer2012a, Kassal2013a}.
+While the photo-initiated dynamics can be resolved by using short laser pulses to populate and probe excited-state populations \cite{Fleming1986a, Zewail2000a,Grondelle2006a, Cheng2009a}, the use of these techniques raises the question of whether or not the ultrafast pulses employed -- which are significantly different from natural thermal light -- lead to behaviour specific to those ultrafast pulses.
+In particular, some researchers have recently questioned whether dynamics initiated by sunlight excitation might be different from those detected in femtosecond laser experiments performed on light-harvesting complexes \cite {Jiang1991a, Mancal2010a, Hoki2011a, Brumer2012a, Kassal2013a} .
 This has opened a debate on how photo-excitation by natural light should be understood.
-For example, can sunlight be viewed as \textquotedblleft a series of random ultrashort spikes with a duration as short as the bandwidth allows\textquotedblright\ \cite{Cheng2009a}?
+For example, can sunlight be viewed as \textquotedblleft a series of random ultrashort spikes with a duration as short as the bandwidth allows\textquotedblright\ \cite{Cheng2009a}? {\aurelia Our work is inspired by femtosecond laser experiments, but rather than considering the relevance of these experiments to natural-light excitation, we focus on the relationship between sunlight and laser light.}